AndreaPontrandolfo/sheriff/apps/docs-website/docs/configuration.md

 ## Extra configuration options

-These are kind of hidden configuration options.
-They are useful only for a niche handful of users, made to cover specific usecases.
-Use these only if you need them.
+The upcoming configuration options are kind of hidden options, tailored to serve only a niche group of users and designed to address specific use cases. **Use these only if you end up needing them**.

 ### "files" option